SimoneMacci0/sofar-crane-simulator/README.md

 ## Troubleshooting

-As of ROS2 Humble, there is a weird bug which prevents the application from being lanuched correctly unless the ```import arcade``` statement is placed as first.
+As of ROS2 Humble, there is a weird bug which prevents the application from being launched correctly unless the ```import arcade``` statement is placed as first.
 Whatever changes you do in the code, make sure to always keep that import as first line of code.